Laf111/CEMU-Batch-Framework/README.md

 - **Complete/create GFX packs for ALL games (even if they are still not officially supported).**

 - **create FPS packs for ALL games (to run the games at 105, 110 or 120% for games using a FPS engine model.
 V-sync need to be disabled).**

+- **For Wii-U owners:
+    - install online files,
+    - sync friend list,
+    - sync saves between CEMU with the Wii-U,
+    - get a snapshot of the games installed (saves, update, dlc, location mlc/usb) **

 ## How it works: